 Another thing to consider is that if you live in a state with a health insurance mandate and you do not purchase coverage, you may have a tax penalty (depending on your income).

-3. Spend your FSA accounts.
-If you put pretax money into a flexible spending account (FSA) to pay for health care or child care, try to spend all the money in the account before you resign because FSAs typically operate on a use-it-or-lose-it basis (though you may be able to extend it with COBRA).
+4. Spend your FSA accounts.
+If you put pretax money into a flexible spending account (FSA) to pay for health care or child care, try to spend all the money in the account on qualified expenses before you resign because FSAs typically operate on a use-it-or-lose-it basis (though you may be able to extend it with COBRA).
 In contrast, if you have money in a health savings account (HSA), that money is yours to keep.

-4. Consider a group life and disability insurance conversion.
+5. Consider a group life and disability insurance conversion.
 If you have life or disability coverage through your employer, you may be able to convert your group policy to an individual policy that you can take with you.
 Check with the insurer to see if that’s the case.
 Often you have a short window after your resignation to apply for continued coverage.
-This can be an especially good option if insurers consider you a risk because of your age or medical condition.
+This may be a good option if insurers consider you a risk because of your age or medical condition.

-5. Check your employment contract and noncompete agreement.
-If you signed any legal documents when you were hired, have a labor attorney evaluate their terms and enforceability.
+6. Check your employment contract and non-compete agreement.
+If you signed any legal documents when you were hired, consider having a labor attorney evaluate their terms and enforceability.